yassinfayed/ay-haga-Clinic/README.md

 }
 ```

-Make sure to configure the following environment variables in your `config.env` file:
+Make sure to configure the following environment variables in your `config.env` file in  the backend directory:

 - **NODE_ENV**: Set to "development" for the development environment.
 - **PORT**: Port on which the server will run (e.g., 8000).